Luigian/Php_Piscine/day05/ex02/README.md

-# Piscine_Php / day05 / ex02 : Mass data
+# Php_Piscine / day05 / ex02 : Mass data

 ## Description
 Create the request to fill the table from ex01 with specific information.